b9Joker108/b9_intermittent_fasting_intelligence_108/personal_if_diary_and_log_v1_25092025.md

 App to be certified as standard by:

-[B Corp Certification](https://en.wikipedia.org/wiki/B_Corporation_(certification)), granted by the [non-profit B Lab (Aus & NZ)](https://bcorporation.com.au/about/), signifies a for-profit company meets high standards of social and environmental performance, accountability, transparency and governance.
+[B Corp Certification](https://en.wikipedia.org/wiki/B_Corporation_(certification)), granted by the [non-profit B Lab (Aus & NZ)](https://bcorporation.com.au/about/), signifies a for-profit company meets high standards of social and environmental performance, accountability, transparency and governance and a blockchain 360° analysis of all parties, processflows and throughputs.

 Key requirements include: